Combinatorics of loop equations for branched covers of sphere: 4-colored maps and 4-matrix models

 \section{4-colored maps and 4-matrix models}

 It turns out that the ideas above can be applied not only to bi-colored maps (which correspond to the 2-matrix model case), but also to 4-colored maps.
-In the current section we outline the proof of a spectral curve topological recursion for the enumeration of 4-colored maps.
+In the current section we outline the idea of the proof of the spectral curve topological recursion for the enumeration of 4-colored maps.

 4-colored maps arise as a natural generalization of bi-colored maps.
 Instead of considering partitions of surfaces into black and white polygons, we consider partitions into polygons of four colors $c_1,c_2,c_3,c_4$, such that polygons of color $c_1$ are glued only to polygons of color $c_2$, polygons of color $c_2$ are glued only to polygons of colors $c_1$ and $c_3$, polygons of color $c_3$ are only glued to those of color $c_2$ and $c_4$ and finally polygons of color $c_4$ are only glued to polygons of color $c_3$.
 This can be represented in terms of the following color incidency matrix: